Freelancer-Protocol/docs/useful.md

 ---
-parent: For clients
+# parent: For clients
-grand_parent: Index
+# grand_parent: Index

-nav_order: 1
+# nav_order: 1
-title: How is Freelancer Protocol useful to me?
+# title: How is Freelancer Protocol useful to me?
----
+nav_exclude: true

-## How is Freelancer Protocol useful to me as a client?
+---## How is Freelancer Protocol useful to me as a client?

 **Control the risk by committing gradually**
  Freelancing projects get expensive, and it's usually risky to pay in one or two times.
 We enable you to break the project down into several smaller milestones.